postCC42/rainfall/level2/walthrough.md

 Fill up the buffer with 80 characters
 `payload = A*80 + address of system() + return address for system() + overwrite_ebp + adress of "/bin/sh"`

 We need to overwrite the value of ebp register, the saved EBP is used to restore the previous stack frame when the function returns.
-We can overwrite the saved EBP value on the stack with a known value, such as 0x90909090.
-This is done to ensure that the stack frame is properly aligned when the function returns, and to prevent any unintended consequences of overwriting the saved EBP value.
+We can overwrite the saved EBP value on the stack with a fake return address to pass to the frame used by `system()`.

 Using little endian:
 - ret instruction address: `0x0804853e` - `\x3e\x85\x04\x08`